 About Janet:

 With AI's ability to quickly execute, the future of design lies in the quality and relevance of visionary ideas to each company's specific product strengths and brand positioning.
-While visionary ideations are the transformative value-add, UX wireframes and high-fidelity visual designs are often my concrete deliverables as proof-of-concepts for user-testing or available for a quick website deployment.
+While visionary ideations are the transformative value-add, my end-to-end design solutions from UX wireframes to high-fidelity visual designs are often my concrete deliverables as proof-of-concepts for user-testing or available for a quick website deployment.
 Hence, I provide quality, customer-focused, and affordable responsive mobile web and visual design solutions to help you then visualize these new or existing business services and market them.
-I leverage a combination of Boston Globe award-winning illustration background and fine arts sensibility and over 15 years of industry-recognized experience from devising lead gen marketing strategies to creating user-experience wireframe prototypes to designing responsive mobile websites, native apps, and promotional materials.
-My print experience includes designing logos and identity materials, posters, ads, and more.

-In order to provide more holistic, informed, and insightful services to my clients, I believe in being a student of life, constantly seeking creative and intellectual inspiration.
+In order to provide more informed and insightful services to my clients, I believe in being a student of life, constantly seeking creative and intellectual inspiration.
 For example, I delight in international travel, touring art museums, attending educational talks, and reading articles on many different topics for creative and intellectual inspiration.
 I enjoy learning how to make different multiethnic dishes especially stews to expand my understanding of different spice palettes and sauce creation.
 I made dishes such as: Filipino adobo chicken, Japanese nasu dengaku, French coq au vin, Egyptian Molukhea, Persian fesenjan, Ethiopian chicken doro wot, West African peanut stew, Belgian waterzooi, etc. In addition, I love hosting regular film night discussions with friends in my Impromptu group as a platform for philosophical analysis of metaphors and thematic content on films that explored artificial intelligence and futurism, Spanish surrealism, linguistics and theories of mind, meta-life contemplations, etc. Films included: Krzysztof Kieślowski's "Trois Couleurs" and "Double Life of Veronique"; Wong Kar Wai's "2046"; Hirokazu Kore-eda's "AfterLife"; Guillermo del Toro's "Pan's Labyrinth" and "Shape of Water"; Richard Linklater's "Before Sunrise" trilogy; "Midnight in Paris"; "Dorian Gray"; "Triangle of Sadness"; "Poor Things"; "Malcolm X"; "Ex Machina"; "Her", "The Linguists", and more.

 I look forward to helping you as a company meet your business objectives and innovate to strengthen your service offerings or make the value of your services more transparent.
 If you are an individual seeking a way to creatively connect your diverse interests into a meaningful new career direction or create a new startup, I would love to apply my experience with startup and global brands to help you actualize your dreams.